robotuw/uw-cse-da-startup/README.md

 # Math Academy 2018 CSE Section
 Course materials for students. <br />
 Class is mostly Monday and Wednesday from 3:30-6:00 in CSE 002.
-Last two days are in CSE 003.
+Last two days (August 6th and 8th) are in CSE 003.

 ## Section 1: Circuit Playground